OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part3.md

 It can take up to 24 hours for the app policy to take effect.

 ---
+😎 [USER VOICE](https://microsoftteams.uservoice.com/forums/555103-public) is the place to ask for Teams features, or to see what features other people are requesting.
+Teams engineering really does listen, and may indicate their intent to implement a feature right there in User Voice.
+Another place to check is the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=&WT.mc_id=M365-github-rogerman), which shows features that are coming soon.

+---
 🏁 CHALLENGE: Make your app work in a Teams channel rather than using the Lists app.
 This requires a configuration page that interacts with users when the tab is added.

 There's a SharePoint web part sample that can make any SharePoint page into a configuration page; [this article explains](https://bob1german.com/2020/01/07/teams-apps-with-sharepoint2/).
-For your convenience, the web part is already compiled and the SharePoint app package is [here in this repo](../Solution/MapViewerPackages/Exercise%203%20Challenges).
+For your convenience, the web part is already compiled and the SharePoint app package is [here in this repo](../Solution/MapViewerPackages/Exercise%203%20Challenge%20-%20Configurable%20Tab).
 The next exercise will teach you how to install it!

 ---